 Address: The Tattoo Office, 1-3 Cockburn Street, Edinburgh, EH1 1QB,

 5. A whole wide world, Edinburgh-style: visit the Edinburgh Mela

 First, a small language lesson.
 “Mela” is a Sanskrit word meaning “gathering” and that’s what takes place at Leith Links as part of the festival.
 The Edinburgh Mela has been running and growing since 1995, and involves stages for world music and dance, market stalls including fashion and art and, not least importantly, a culinary tour of the world that alone is worth the journey.
-Although strongly Asian-influenced, it’s very much a “come one, come all” affair, and you are guaranteed to find something here that is to your taste.
+Although strongly Asian-influenced, it’s very much a ‘come one, come all’ affair, and is one of the best things to do in Edinburgh Fringe Festival.

 Address: Leith Links, Edinburgh